LLMs Should Express Uncertainty Explicitly: Additional Mechanistic Evidence

 \subsection{Parameter-Space Drift and Embedding Repositioning}

-The weight-drift analysis addresses an important question left open by the representation results: if the verbal model preserves the base geometry so strongly, did it simply undergo a much smaller parameter update than the special model?
+The weight-drift analysis addresses an important question left open by the representation results: if verbalized confidence preserves the base geometry so strongly, did the model simply undergo a much smaller parameter update than under the \texttt{<uncertain>} marker?
 The answer is no. Both models exhibit broadly similar parameter-space drift patterns, which makes their difference in representation-space behavior more striking.

 Figure~\ref{fig:app-exp4-drift} shows that both calibrated models place most of their parameter drift in the same broad module classes, especially the attention value/output projections and MLP projections.
 LayerNorm terms change very little.
-This pattern is similar across verbal and special calibration, and the overall update magnitudes are also comparable.
-Thus, the fact that verbal CKA remains essentially unchanged while special CKA diverges in late layers cannot be explained simply by one model being updated much more than the other.
+This pattern is similar across the two methods, and the overall update magnitudes are also comparable.
+Thus, the fact that the CKA under verbalized confidence remains essentially unchanged while the CKA under the \texttt{<uncertain>} marker diverges in late layers cannot be explained simply by one model being updated much more than the other.

 This produces an informative contrast.
-In the verbal model, similarly sized weight-space changes largely preserve local representation geometry at the uncertainty readout position.
-In the special model, similarly sized changes accumulate into more visible late-layer geometric divergence.
-One interpretation is that the inductive bias of the calibration objective matters as much as raw update size: a trajectory-level scalar-confidence objective can be realized through a relatively geometry-preserving readout adjustment, whereas an explicit mid-reasoning uncertainty marker encourages a deeper reorganization of the computation that produces that marker.
+Under verbalized confidence, similarly sized weight-space changes largely preserve local representation geometry at the uncertainty readout position.
+Under the \texttt{<uncertain>} marker, similarly sized changes accumulate into more visible late-layer geometric divergence.
+One interpretation is that the inductive bias of the training objective matters as much as raw update size: a trajectory-level scalar-confidence objective can be realized through a relatively geometry-preserving readout adjustment, whereas an explicit mid-reasoning uncertainty marker encourages a deeper reorganization of the computation that produces that marker.

 The embedding-drift analysis reinforces this distinction.
-In the special model, the token embeddings corresponding to the components of \texttt{<uncertain>} drift more than a random-token baseline, consistent with targeted repositioning of the explicit uncertainty marker.
-In the verbal model, those same component tokens drift less than baseline on average, and common bracket tokens are unchanged.
-This further supports the interpretation that verbalized calibration does not rely on explicit uncertainty-token specialization, whereas special calibration does.
+Under the \texttt{<uncertain>} marker, the token embeddings corresponding to the components of \texttt{<uncertain>} drift more than a random-token baseline, consistent with targeted repositioning of the explicit uncertainty marker.
+Under verbalized confidence, those same component tokens drift less than baseline on average, and common bracket tokens are unchanged.
+This further supports the interpretation that verbalized confidence does not rely on explicit uncertainty-token specialization, whereas the \texttt{<uncertain>} marker does.